 Nonprofit Model Means More Savings for Members

 Flexible Qualification Requirements – Part of the Credit Union philosophy is putting members first.
 Credit Unions will do anything within the realm of possibility to help their members access the mortgage market.
-For instance, when you apply for a mortgage loan at a Credit Union, the credit score and down payment requirements are typically lower than at big banks.
+For instance, when home borrowers apply for a mortgage loan at a Credit Union, the credit score and down payment requirements are typically lower than at big banks.
 Additionally, Credit Union members may be able to enjoy a higher debt-to-income ratio requirement, making it easier for them to be approved for a larger loan.